-The generated output data are actually in the table corresponding to the root entity type, which is the specimen table:
+The generated output data are also in the table corresponding to the root entity type, (the specimen table).

 The second column is the entity you're grouping into sets.
 The header must match the first column header of the table your workflow will take its single inputs from.

-For example, let's say we wanted to add a set of all the human specimens.
-The spreadsheet would look like this:
+For example, let's say you wanted to add a set of all the human specimens.
+The spreadsheet would look like this.